-Milo Ventimiglia's 'This Is Us' Mom Laura Niemi Reveals What Working With Him Is Like – EXCLUSIVE
+Milo Ventimiglia's 'This Is Us' Mom Just Revealed What It's Like To Work With Him

 Do your friends tell you you're "celeb obsessed"?
 Do you follow your favorite celebs' every move?
 Know their Instagram histories so well that you can rattle off their inner circle by name and IG handle?
 If yes, Elite Daily's new series, SideClique, is just for you.
 We're bringing you everything you've ever wanted to know about the people living their lives right alongside our favorite celebs.